Thank you for reading our post, please rate this article at the end.

 Fishing Hours

-Throughout the US, many states have regulations that regulate during which hours are fishing, or another water-based activity is allowed.
-For California, fishes can be caught either during the day or the night.
+Throughout the US, many states have regulations that regulate during which hours fishing or other water-based activities are allowed.
+In California, fish can be caught either during the day or at night.
 However, it does have nine specific exceptions.

 You need to look out for the posted regulations in the water area near the entryways.

-Generally, if you’re still wondering what qualifies as “daytime,” according to the fishing laws, it is clearly stated by the state.
-Daytime is defined as the time commencing 60 minutes before the sunrise and 60 minutes post the sunset.
+Generally, if you’re still wondering what qualifies as “daytime” according to the fishing laws, it is clearly stated by the state.
+Daytime is defined as the time commencing 60 minutes before sunrise and 60 minutes after sunset.
 Nighttime, hence, is the time not part of the given daytime.

 Bait Regulations

-If you are in California and are looking to fish, there are certain acceptable kinds of baits.
+If you are in California and are looking to fish, there are certain acceptable kinds of bait.
 These are:

 - Mollusks